icaoberg/twitter-projects/README.md

 ### tweet.py

-Simple dumb script that posts tweets a string.
+Simple dumb script that posts a string.

 For example, running